Lawyer For I-601 Waiver In Texas

-Can I Apply for A US Waiver Myself?
+Can I Apply for A US Waiver Myself In Texas?

 You can apply for a waiver without an attorney but it is advised that you have an attorney assists you because the process is rather complicated and the type of evidence and arguments that need to be presented to be successful in getting a waiver approved is better suited for an attorney to handle.